Abdisalan/abdisalan.com/content/posts/2020-08-19---SQL-Practice-Question.md

 ## Conclusion
 Although the question was simple, there were a few tricky queries we had to make!
 We needed to join tables two times and find the max aggregate on one of the tables.

-If you want to play around with the code, I made a SQL Fiddle you can use.
+I hope you learned something from this exercise!
+If you want to experiment with my final answer, I've also included a SQL Fiddle with the final answer below.
-Also if you find a better way of doing this, feel free to tell me how I royally messed up over twitter 😁

 http://sqlfiddle.com/#!17/5059f/9

 Thanks for reading!
+If you want more content, [follow me on twitter!](https://twitter.com/abdisalan_js)

 ✌️